 Travelers arriving in Peru will receive a card and an entry stamp from Peruvian Immigration stating the length of approved stay (usually 90 days).

+Remember, you will change the status of your visa at the Migrations Office in Lima.
 In case they give you less than the days you'll be in Peru, you would have to pay a dollar (\$1) for each extra day when you leave the country.
 It is not common that this happens, but if it does it is your responsibility to make up the difference in the cost, not the office at PUCP.
-Remember, you are considered a tourist, not a student.